-The bill amends section 4509 of the Michigan Insurance Code to provide legal protections for individuals and organizations that report or provide information regarding suspected insurance fraud.
+The bill amends section 4509 of the Michigan Insurance Code of 1956 to provide protections for individuals and organizations that report or provide information regarding suspected insurance fraud.
 It establishes that a person acting without malice is not liable for filing reports or sharing information with authorized agencies, including the National Association of Insurance Commissioners and the National Insurance Crime Bureau, as long as they do not know the information is false.
 This protection extends to insurers, their employees, and private individuals who cooperate with investigations or provide testimony related to suspected fraud.

 As Passed by the House: 500.4509